 From Part 1 of the new report

 In 1996, Kunz became a canon law adviser to the Roman Catholic Faithful (RCF), an Illinois-based group investigating the sexual abuse of boys by Catholic priests and bishops.
 Kunz was recommended to RCF by the Rev. John A. Hardon, SJ, a widely respected theologian and author who worked for several popes and had deep connections at the Vatican.
 The group was gathering information on Bishop Daniel L. Ryan of the Diocese of Springfield, Ill.
 Ryan was accused of sexually assaulting a mentally disabled man, soliciting sex from a 15-year-old boy, trolling area parks for teenage male prostitutes, and having sex with priests in his diocese.
 In sworn testimony to RCF investigators, one of the teen prostitutes said Ryan once heard his confession and blessed him, then told him, “go and sin no more.”
-Then the bishop winked at the teen and said, “See you later.”
+Then the bishop winked at the teen and said, “See you later.”from Part 2

 With help from Kunz and Father Fiore, RCF developed a dossier on the situation in the Springfield diocese.
 Father Hardon carried the report to Rome and presented it to Pope St. John Paul II, vouching for RCF and the accuracy of the document.
 Nothing was done with the explosive information.
 Hardon told RCF officials that at least a dozen American bishops supported Ryan in his quest to hold onto his bishopric in Springfield, according to RCF president and founder Stephen G. Brady.
 One of them was the late Joseph Cardinal Bernardin, then archbishop of Chicago, Brady said.
 When the group approached Bernardin for help in removing Ryan, he refused, Brady said.
 Ryan abruptly retired in October 1999, shortly before a lawsuit was filed accusing him of covering up the sexual abuse of a child by another Illinois priest.
 Sheriff Mahoney said Dane County investigators interviewed Ryan, but have no indication he is linked to the Kunz homicide.
 Ryan died in December 2015.